 The centrality of the wage relation is also how Lordon understands racism and patriarchy.
 All such ideologies rest on the same premise, "explicit or implicit that human beings are not actually equal in their humanity."
 These ideologies, hierarchies, and exclusions pre-exist capital, but are incorporated in the hierarchies of the wage relation, which even though it is autonomous from all other hierarchies and exclusions is not only perfectly compatible with other exclusions and hierarchies, using them as its alibi.
 What Lordon argues here is similar to what used to be called "dual systems theory," in which patriarchy and racism are independent systems that intersect with capitalism, even though he uses Althusser's theory of dominant and determination to argue how the capitalist mode of production determines and situates domination through the wage relation.
 This is similar to a thought that I have been working on, that racist hierarchies of humanity intersect with and reinforce the hierarchy of employment (and vice versa).

 Two things follow from this understanding of the intersection of capital and racism: First the good, Lordon is very critical of the claim that just because anti-racist and anti-sexist politics can coexist with capitalism they should be dismissed.
-He cites several example of this from recent US history (once again it is worth noting the kind of asymmetry of political knowledge, French writers no more about American politics than the other way around), such as Hilary Clinton's question “If we broke up the big banks tomorrow, would that end racism?
+He cites several example of this from recent US history (once again it is worth noting the kind of asymmetry of political knowledge, French writers know more about American politics than the other way around), such as Hilary Clinton's question “If we broke up the big banks tomorrow, would that end racism?
 Would that end sexism?”
 That a certain cynical use of anti-racism and anti-sexism is compatible with capitalism does not mean that such struggles should be dismissed.
 Contrary to this Lordon lays out a categorical imperative for radical struggle as follows, "If therefore, to put it in big words, we had to formulate a political ethics of struggles, or of the coexistence of struggles, its first principle would be to do nothing in one's struggle that could harm other struggles."
 I like this maxim as a counterweight to all of the arguments that pronouns alienate the working class or whatever.
-Such claims are strategically dubious, counting on an idea of democratic consensus, and politically dubious.
+Such claims are strategically dubious, counting on an idea of a supposed democratic consensus to come, and politically dubious, throwing marginalized people under the big bus of populist consensus.
 In contrast to this democratic imaginary of quantitative accumulation Lordon's idea of communism insists on the qualitative equality of struggles.